By Tom Burden

 Weight is important, but what you’re looking for when buying an anchor is holding power, which may have little relation to the anchor’s size and weight.
 When an anchor penetrates the surface of the seabed, suction created by the bottom material, plus the weight of the material above the anchor, creates resistance.
 In rocky or coral bottoms anchors can’t dig in, but rather snag on protrusions and hold precariously.

 The holding power of modern anchors is remarkable, varying between 10 and 200 times the anchor’s weight.
 This means that some anchors that weigh only 5lb. can hold in excess of 1,000 pounds!
-For a detailed look at holding power, see the West Advisor article titled Anchor Testing on our web site, where you can download Bill Springer’s write-up on our tests from the October 2006 issue of Sail Magazine.
+For a detailed look at holding power, see the West Advisor article titled Anchor Testing, where you can download Bill Springer’s write-up on our tests from the October 2006 issue of Sail Magazine.
 Although the data is now a few years old, the technology is virtually unchanged.

 Anchors need to develop enough resistance in the seabed to withstand the environmental forces on the boat - the wind and the waves.
 An anchor’s ability to develop resistance is entirely dependent on its ability to engage and penetrate the seabed.
 In all of our anchor tests, there always seems to be one undeniable conclusion: the selection of a suitable bottom for anchoring is a much more critical factor than the design of the anchor.
 So how do you choose the right anchor design?
 You must take expected bottom conditions into account.
 Here are some potential options, based on the seabed: